technomancy/atreus-firmware/readme.md

     | pin number    | B0 | B1 | B2 | B3 | B4 | B5 | B6 | B7 | F4 | F5 | F6 |
     |---------------+----+----+----+----+----+----+----+----+----+----+----|

+## Layouts in JSON

+See `qwerty.json` for an example. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.

+TODO: describe JSON format more thoroughly.

-## Layouts
+## Layouts in C

-Layouts are arrays of integers.
+Layouts in C are arrays of integers.
 For basic key presses, use the keycodes defined in `usb_keyboard.h`.
 For shifted key presses, add 100 to the code listed there.
 Layouts can also include references to functions to execute.
 Place a `void` function pointer in the